GUI: Interactive Playback¶

 Interactive Z-scale histogram - draggable zmin / zmax lines, “Auto” reset, and numeric spin boxes for precise control.

-Export panel - save animated GIFs and data bundles (NPZ, OME-TIFF, HDF5).
+Export panel - save animated and annotated videos, GIFs and image sequences or processed data bundles (NPZ, OME-TIFF, HDF5).

 Command-line access¶